canjs/canjs/guides/getting-started-tutorial/app-state.md

 attributes will automatically be included in the scope of the components*.

-Below is a diagram detailing how the connections work for connecting the restaurant property of the Application State to the Restaurant List component:
+Below is a diagram detailing how the connections work for connecting the restaurant property of the AppState to the Restaurant List component:

 ![](../can/guides/images/7_application_state_routing/AppStateBindingMap.png)

-Let's update our components to communicate with our Application State.
+Let's update our components to communicate with our AppState.

 Open up the `restaurant_list` file and edit it as follows;